OpenDAoC/OpenDAoC-Core/SRD/02_Character_Systems/Specialization_Skills.md

 **Source**: `CharacterClassBase.cs:SpecPointsMultiplier`

 #### Total Points Available

+**Game Rule Summary**: By level 50, pure fighters have earned about 95 specialization points total, while pure casters only get about 62 points.
+This means fighters can train multiple weapon skills to high levels, while casters must focus on fewer magic schools but can max them out more easily.
+Hybrid classes fall somewhere in between.

 At level 50 with standard multiplier (10):
 - Base: 15 + (6-50) * 1.0 = 15 + 45 = 60
 - Plus half-level at 40: +2 = 62 total